IgniteUI/igniteui-docfx/en/components/themes/theming-demo.md

 <div class="divider--half"></div>

-Add data that will represent the **themes classes** and a function to manipulate the `class` reference.
+Add data that will represent the **themes classes** and a function to manipulate the wrapper `class` selector reference.

 ```typescript
     ...